RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Secondly, REINFORCE trains on-policy without a value function to critisise the policy's action selections.
 TD3 utilises an off-policy approach by training a critic network separately to learn the action-value (Q) function.
 Guiding the actor to update its policy from the critic's learned experience.
 In this latter form, the actor learns to select actions that aim to maximise the Q-value estimate provided by the critic (Shen 2024).

-TODO - should this go into the limitations section?
 The stochasticity of REINFORCE inherently has large variance, incresaing over longer training trajectories.
 To address this, a baseline component can be added to the value function, which should reduce variance, improving convergence.

 The optimal baseline that minimizes the variance of the gradient estimator is given by: